uwciso/browser-security/solutions.md

 This is a CORS request, since a `crossorigin="anonymous"` attribute is included on the script tag, and the jQuery CDN provided an  `Access-Control-Allow-Origin: *` header.
 You can verify CORS by inspecting the request for the presence of an "Origin" header.

 ### (2)
-To verify that the script has been blocked because its integrity value doesn't match, you can
+To verify that the script has been blocked because its integrity value doesn't match, you can:
 1. Try to execute a jQuery selection in the Dev Tools Console tab
 2. Observe the "Failed to find a valid" error message in the Console tab (Chrome)
-3. Use the Sources tab to see whether the jQuery resource is available
+3. Use the (Chrome) Sources tab to see whether the jQuery resource is available

 ### (3)
 You'll see that the file does not load, because the request must be CORS enabled.
 This makes sense when you consider that in order for the integrity value of the resource to be checked by the browser, it (the browser) must have full programmatic access to the resource.